Keynote Speakers

 Tuesday, Day 1, Evening Exhibitor Welcome Keynote Speaker

 Mike J. Harrison is an aviation evangelist associated with Aviation Management Associates in Alexandria, Virginia.
-He has over 43 years of aviation experience, 35 with the US Air Force and the FAA in various capacities from being a pilot, aviation safety, capacity development, research and development of operational concepts ranging from airports to space.
+He has over 43 years of aviation experience, 35 with the U.S. Air Force and the FAA in various capacities from being a pilot, aviation safety, capacity development, research and development of operational concepts ranging from airports to space.
 From 2005 to 2010 he served as the editor of The Journal of Air Traffic Control.
 While with the FAA, he was the director of architecture and systems engineering until his retirement in 2002.
 For the last 9 years, he has worked to advance the details on the Next Generation Air Transportation System (NGATS) and its European counterpart efforts to change how air traffic management is provided.
 He holds a bachelor’s and master’s degree in biology from Oregon State University and advanced studies from American University.

 Brandon Suarez